Finder slow? Here are 4 ways to fix it

 -

-Choose Maintenance Tasks from the list and press Run.
+Choose Maintenance Tasks from the list and click Run.

-As you see, in the same window you can quickly run different Maintenance Tasks, like Free Up RAM and Repair Disk Permissions; both are useful items that can improve performance and solve application bugs.
+As you see, in the same window, you can quickly run different maintenance tasks, like Repair Disk Permissions, reindex Spotlight, or Flush DNS Cache.
+All of them are useful items that can improve performance and solve application bugs.

 If the above tips haven't helped your slow Finder, the last step is to reset Finder's related files that could have become corrupt.
 Do this easily and safely with CleanMyMac.
-By the way this app is notarized by Apple and it’s perfectly safe to use.
+By the way, this app is notarized by Apple, meaning it’s malware-free and safe to use.

 But before you do that, we’ll need to allow CleanMyMac to reset your Finder.
 This takes one extra preparation step.